 I feel like, especially with the presence of social media where we're just inundated with smiling faces, nights out where everyone looks phenomenal, couples holding hands and laughing - we start to think that maybe there's something wrong with us when we're: fighting with our family or significant other, when we wake up and look like shit, when we're wearing yoga pants for days because we didn't do laundry and have nothing left, etc.

 There isn't a lot of honesty from people talking about their emotional problems - we shove them away and act like everything is fine.
-I do it too - I wrote a whole post on my birthday and all the phenomenal aspects of it, but I also didn't write that I got way too drunk and threw up in my parking lot after getting home, or that I was upset because Edwin wasn't really spending time with me when we were out at the brewery.
+I do it too - I wrote a whole post on my birthday and all the phenomenal aspects of it, but I also didn't write that I got way too drunk and threw up in my parking lot after getting home, or that I was upset because some of my friends literally didn't speak to me that night because they were preoccupied.
 We keep those struggles and those aspects to ourselves, because it's easier to make it seem like life is really good.

 I've also realized that unless I talk about what's going on - to my best friends, to my parents, to the person I'm in a relationship with when that's the situation - they never go away.
 The anxiety builds and builds, and becomes all consuming where I do isolate myself, but not in a way that's healthy.

 Last night I was out with a friend, and he told me that I need to stop relying on other people to make me happy - I need to find that happiness within myself.
 It's true - I'm so affected by the actions of others and it throws me off for so long, where I spend time just beating the shit out of myself (figuratively) for being so overemotional.
 We are ALL emotional though - whether you express it outwardly or not - and we are all entitled to be upset, to be happy, to be angry, etc. So I will be working on owning my emotions, on feeling things, and on working my New Year's resolution to be a little less hard on myself - while working on that balance of healthy independence.